Italian gastronomy in Quebec: flavors, tradition, and passion

 Cooking time2 to 3 minutes

-Behind every great pasta dish is a sauce built with patience.
+Behind every great pasta dish, a sauce built with patience.
 Bolognese simmers for hours, carbonara is prepared in five minutes but requires flawless technique, cacio e pepe tolerates no approximation.
-These intact, never-betrayed classics measure the rigor of Italian cuisine.
+These intact classics, never betrayed, measure the rigor of Italian cuisine.

 ComplexitySimple but demanding